 Internal procedures require the Fund Manager to manage price risk on a daily basis.
 Internal procedures and systems help the Fund Manager to keep a check and control of any kind of price risk on an ongoing basis.
 Any deviation from the permitted guidelines needs to be corrected in the best possible manner within a reasonable time frame from the equity perspective.
-The Fund's procedures require price risk to be monitored on a monthly basis by the Advisory Board and the Investment Committee.
+The Fund procedures require price risk to be monitored on a monthly basis by Advisory and Investment committee.